Bochum: Geographical position

 The city lies on the low rolling hills of Bochum land ridge (Bochumer Landrücken), part of the Ruhrhöhen (highest elevations) between the Ruhr and Emscher rivers at the border of the southern and northern Ruhr coal region.
 The highest point of the city is at Kemnader Straße (Kemnader Street) in Stiepel at 196 m above sea level; the lowest point is 43 m at the Blumenkamp in Hordel.

 The terrain of Bochum is characterised by rolling hills that rarely have more than three per cent graduation.
 Steeper graduation can be found at the Harpener Hellweg near the Berghofer Holz nature reserve (3.4%), at Westenfelder Straße in the borough of Wattenscheid (3.47%), or at Kemnader Straße, which begins at the banks of the Ruhr in Stiepel (71 m), and rises to its highest point in the centre of Stiepel (196 m, a 5.1% increase).

 The city extends north to south 13.0 km and 17.1 km east to west.
 The perimeter of the city limits is 67.2 km.

 It is surrounded by the cities of (in clockwise direction) Herne, Castrop-Rauxel, Dortmund, Witten, Hattingen, Essen and Gelsenkirchen.

 Geology

 There is sedimentary rock of carbon and chalk.
-The geological strata can be visited in the former quarry of Klosterbusch and at the Geological Gardens.
+The geological strata can be visited in the former quarry of Klosterbusch in Querenburg and at the Geological Gardens in Wiemelhausen.